juledwar/soufi/README.rst

  - Golang modules
  - Java JARs
  - Ruby Gems
+ - Rust Crates
+ - PHP PECL packages

 If you want to download Alpine packages, you must have `git` installed.

 Requirements
 ------------
-Soufi is currently tested on Python versions 3.8 through 3.11.
+Soufi is currently tested on Python versions 3.8 through 3.12.
 It is known not to work on 3.6.